Annamorphismus/alacritty_config/README.md

 # Configure ZSH

-You can configure your Oh-My-Zsh directly in your .zshrc file.
-A example file is given
+You can configure your Oh-My-Zsh directly in your .antigenrc file.
+A example file is given.

 Path:

-      ~/.zshrc
+      ~/.antigenrc